I Keep Promising God I'll Change, but I Keep Failing

 Keep turning.
 Every morning, turn toward him again.

-If this is where you are, Start Again was written for exactly this moment.
-Shop Now →
+If this is where you are, this devotional was written for exactly this moment.

 Christian Daily Living is here to offer biblical encouragement, honest reflection, and practical faith for real life.
 I do not claim to have all the answers, and I may not have the specific answer you need for what you are facing right now.